Despite no evidence that they contribute to swimmer safety, Queensland uses shark nets and drumlines as part of its

 New South Whales has already removed the shark nets during the whale migration.
 Queensland should do the same.
 Ideally, lethal drumlines should also be removed entirely and replaced with more modern non-lethal technology.
 A coalition for marine protection groups last year released a report that demonstrates that non-lethal shark control technologies are not only more effective and save wildlife but also cost less to run.
 Find out more below or download the full proposal here.

 Please email your MP using the form below (or the Queensland Premier if you live outside of Queensland).

 We encourage you to also email the Minister for Agriculture and the Minister for Tourism at [email protected] and [email protected].
-(You could do this by copy and pasting the template below, adding your own words, and signing your name and address at the bottom).
+(You can do this by copy and pasting the template below, adding your own words, and signing your name and address at the bottom).